astropy/pytest-arraydiff/README.rst

     def test_succeeds():
         return np.arange(3 * 5 * 4).reshape((3, 5, 4))

-To generate the reference FITS files, run the tests with the ``--arraydiff-generate-path`` option with the name of the directory where the generated files should be placed:
+To generate the reference data files, run the tests with the ``--arraydiff-generate-path`` option with the name of the directory where the generated files should be placed: